 Statistical & Online Survey Advising

-Statistical Advising and Online Survey Advising Services - Fall 2016
+Statistical Advising and Online Survey Advising Services - Fall 2017

 There are two options for training:

 - Teaching with Technology Clinics (TWTs) These are individual, hands-on sessions that last between 60 to 90 minutes.
-We will train faculty and graduate students actively involved in thesis/dissertation projects or in faculty research in the basics (getting started) of the following applications: IBM SPSS Statistics, NVivo, Opinio and SNAP.
+We will train faculty and graduate students actively involved in thesis/dissertation projects or in faculty research in the basics (getting started) of the following applications: IBM SPSS Statistics, NVivo, and Opinio.
 One week advance notice is required for TWT sessions.

 - In-Class Demonstration/Hands-on Sessions Faculty can request a demonstration for their classes of the following applications: IBM SPSS Statistics or NVivo.
 Classes can be demonstration-only or involve some hands-on work.
 If hands-on is required the faculty member is responsible for booking a computer lab in which to hold the training.
 Two weeks advance notice is required for for in-class demonstrations/hands-on sessions.